 We also considered each unit's energy efficiency and determined the estimated cost to own and operate each unit based on a three-month period with eight hours of use per day.
-This particular element is vital if you want to lower your electric bills each month and if energy efficiency is important to you.
-We also considered ease of use during our evaluation, such as each unit's modes of operation to help keep you comfortable.
-Every unit we reviewed includes a remote control and a programmable timer, which are convenient features that allow you to control the air conditioner from across a room and set it to turn on and off at specific times.
+This element is vital to lower your electric bills each month and reduce energy use.
+We also considered ease of use during our evaluation, such as each unit's modes of operation.
+Every unit we reviewed includes a remote control and a programmable timer, convenient features that allow you to control the air conditioner from across a room and set it to turn on and off at specific times.

-Although you will only need to install a wall AC unit once, it's a good idea to look at how heavy a unit is before installing it.
+Although you only need to install a wall AC unit once, it's a good idea to look at how heavy a unit is before installing it.
 The average weight of the wall air conditioners we reviewed is about 80 pounds, so these aren't the lightest appliances to install by yourself.
-Read our wall air conditioners reviews for details, and for additional information read our articles on wall air units.

 What Should You Look for in a Wall Air Conditioner?

 While looking for the best wall air conditioner, you want to look for certain elements to make sure you are getting the right unit for you.
-The first and foremost element to consider is an air conditioner's ability to keep you cool and comfortable.
+The first and foremost element to consider is its ability to keep you cool and comfortable.
 The next thing to consider is energy efficiency, especially if you want to save some money.
-Finally, look for units that have numerous operation modes that allow you to change the unit's settings to make the room as comfortable as you need.
+Finally, look for units that have numerous operation modes, allowing you to change the settings to make the room as comfortable as you need.

-The first thing you want to consider when looking for a wall air conditioner is the size of the room you want to cool.
+An important thing to consider when looking for a wall air conditioner is the size of the room you want to cool.
 All air conditioning units are rated in Btu (British thermal units), which tells you the ideal size of room to install the unit in.
 Essentially, you want to find a wall air conditioner that is just as powerful as it needs to be.
 You basically want to follow the Goldilocks rule: not too large, not too small, but just the right size.
-Typically, an air conditioner that produces 8,000 Btu will cool a room up to 350 square feet, whereas a unit that produces 15,000 Btu can cool a room up to 900 square feet.
+Typically, an air conditioner that produces 8,000 Btu can cool a room up to 350 square feet, whereas a unit that produces 15,000 Btu can cool a room up to 900 square feet.

 Some cooling capabilities are related to maintenance and proper use, especially as time goes on.
-Running the units when the air outside is already cool can cause a wall air conditioner to freeze up.
+Running the unit when the air outside is already cool can cause a through-wall air conditioner to freeze up.
 So can a dirty filter.
 Other issues like furniture in a room can impact cooling capabilities too.
 It's important to position furniture to allow air to flow freely.

 Energy Costs & Certifications

-One thing you have to consider when purchasing any large appliance is how energy efficient the product is.
+One thing you have to consider when purchasing any large appliance is how energy-efficient the product is.
 This also determines how much you can expect to spend on electricity.
-Every air conditioner we reviewed has an energy-efficiency ratio (EER).
+Every air conditioner we reviewed has an energy efficiency ratio (EER).
 The higher the EER, the more efficient the air conditioner is.
-The average EER of wall air conditioners is 9.5, so if you want an energy-efficient unit, look for an air conditioner with an EER of 9.5 or higher.
+The average EER of wall air conditioners is 9.5, so for an energy-efficient unit, look for an air conditioner with an EER of 9.5 or higher.

-You can also consider the annual cost of each unit.
+You may also want to consider the annual cost of each unit.
 We determined the annual energy cost of wall air conditioners based on using the unit eight hours a day for three months, which is an industry-standard formula.
-Your annual energy cost completely depends on how often you use the unit and how much you pay for electricity (the national average is 12 cents per kilowatt), so your overall energy cost can vary from our estimate.
+Your annual energy cost completely depends on how often you use the unit and how much you pay for electricity (the national average is 12 cents per kilowatt), so your overall energy cost may vary from our estimate.